LiquidPi/TDT4258_ex3/local_src/game-1.0/README.txt

 	+ When closing application, call "Destroy" to unmap memory and close files.
 	+ Use coordinates x{0,320} and y{0,240}, with origo in the bottom-left corner.
 	+ The current default color is white.
+	+ Use "ClearScreen" to set every pixel to default background color (black)